Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 ### Theorem A1: asset commitment is perfectly binding

-**Theorem A1:** Asset ID commitment is perfectly binding for asset ID under the assumption of a second preimage-resistant hash function that maps asset ID to a curve point.
+**Theorem A1:** Asset ID commitment is perfectly binding for asset ID under the assumption that underlying hash functions are first and second preimage-resistant.

+**Proof sketch:**

+1. Non-blinded asset ID commitment is perfectly binding.
+2. One-item range proof perfectly binds the blinded commitment to the same asset ID as a previous commitment.
+3. Multi-item range proof binds to asset ID in at least one of the previous commitments.
+4. Multi-item range proof binds to a unique asset ID.
+5. By induction, the sequence of (re)blinded commitments are perfectly binding to the original asset ID.

+**Proof:**

-**Proof:** First, we observe that [PointHash](ca.md#pointhash) function that maps asset ID to an [asset ID point](ca.md#asset-id-point) based on Keccak permutation is a perfectly binding commitment under the assumption that the underlying Keccak instance is second preimage-resistant (that is, probability of finding a different asset ID mapping to the same _asset ID point_ is negligible).
+**1.** First, we observe that [PointHash](ca.md#pointhash) function that maps asset ID to an [asset ID point](ca.md#asset-id-point) based on Keccak permutation is a perfectly binding commitment under the assumption that the underlying Keccak instance is second preimage-resistant (that is, probability of finding a different asset ID mapping to the same _asset ID point_ is negligible).
+The non-blinded commitment is simply a pair of an _asset ID point_ with a [point at infinity](ca.md#zero-point).

-Next, an [Asset Range Proof](ca.md#asset-range-proof) that consists of one item proves that the given commitment perfectly commits to the same value as the previous asset commitment:
+**2.** Next, an [Asset Range Proof](ca.md#asset-range-proof) that consists of one item proves that the given commitment perfectly commits to the same value as the previous asset commitment:

 1. Let `H1,B1` be the previous asset commitment, known to commit to a certain asset ID `a`: